The Quantum and Classical Streaming Complexity of Quantum and Classical Max-Cut: Proof Overview

 \subsubsection{Quantum Communication Lower Bounds for DIHP}

 In~\cite{KK19} it was shown that $\dihp$ is hard when the players are only allowed to send classical messages, requiring $\bOm{n}$ space when $\alpha$ and $T$ are constant.
 The majority of the technical difficulty of our lower bounds is in proving that $\dihp$ is hard even if the players are allowed to send \emph{quantum} messages.
-This immediately implies that quantum algorithms must use $\bOm{n}$ space to $(2-\eps)$-approximate $\mcut$, and so no quantum advantage for this problem is possible.
+This immediately implies that quantum algorithms must use $\bOm{n}$ space to $(2-\eps)$-approximate $\mcut$ or $\qmcut$, and so no quantum advantage for either problem is possible.

-\paragraph{Reduction to Boolean Fourier Analysis} Like~\cite{KK19}, our proof depends on applying Fourier analysis to functions on the Boolean cube.
+\paragraph{Reduction to Boolean Fourier Analysis} As with the classical lower bound of~\cite{KK19}, our proof depends on applying Fourier analysis to functions on the Boolean cube.
+In particular, we will show that a bound on Fourier coefficients used in the classical proof is maintained even in the presence of quantum communication.
+We start by providing an intuition for the significance of this bound.

 Suppose the game is in a $\yes$ case, and so player $t$'s input depends only on the matching $M_t$ and the randomly chosen partition (which we may write $x \in \bool^n$, with the bit of vertex $i$ determining which side of the partition it is on).
 Then, fixing $(M_s)_{s=1}^t$, we can write a function where $f(x)$ is the density matrix sent by player $t$ if the partition is $x$, and $\qubits$ is the number of qubits used to represent that state.

 Now suppose player $t+1$ would like to determine whether they are in a $\yes$ or a $\no$ case.
 They have received $f_{t}(x)$ if they are in a $\yes$ case, and they want to determine if it is consistent with being in a $\yes$ case.
-They have the bit labels of the edges in $M_{t+1}$, and therefore know what the parity of every set of vertices in $x$ matched by an odd set of edges in $M_{t+1}$ should be in a $\yes$ case (we write these sets as $M_{t+1}\tr s$ for a string $s \in \bool^{\alpha n}$ indexing a subset of the edges in $M_{t+1}$).
+In addition, they have the bit labels of the edges in $M_{t+1}$.
+Therefore, for any odd-cardinality set of edges in $M_{t+1}$, they know the parity of the set of vertices in $x$ matched by these edges.
+We write such sets of vertices as $M_{t+1}\tr s$ for a string $s \in \bool^{\alpha n}$ indexing a subset of the edges in $M_{t+1}$.

 Now suppose the player looked at only one of these sets $s$, and so knew the parity of the vertices $M_{t+1}\tr s$ alone.
 To tell whether $f_t(x)$ could come from a $\yes$ instance, they need\footnote{We are eliding the possibility that, for instance, the state player $t+1$ receives is impossible or unlikely in a $\yes$ case due to, for instance, only arising if a triangle in previously arrived edges has every edge labelled 1.
 However it turns out this possibility is already accounted for by considering what a previous player would've seen on receiving the third edge of that triangle.} its average value when the parity of $M_{t+1}\tr s$ is $0$ to be distinguishable from its average value when the parity of $M_{t+1}\tr s$ is $1$.